-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
+Using a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your heating and cooling.
 This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The specific error code offers useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much quicker.
+But as you can expect, it won’t work correctly or at all if you see an error code show up.
+The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much sooner.

-Listed below are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can fix it and the projected cost to do so.
-Don’t forget that while the price will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific parts needed to finish repairs.
+Listed below are seven of the most common error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can solve it and the projected cost to do so.
+Don’t forget that while the price will ultimately depend on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include travel and labor costs as well as any specific hardware needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
 As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician can examine electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-Once they find the problem connector, it can be exchanged for a new one.
+They’ll detach the power and progressively inspect each wire, ensuring they are fully inserted into the connector with the correct amount of uncovered copper.
+When they locate the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-In the event the breakers are on, you can examine a couple of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+Presuming the breakers are on, you can search a couple of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power by using a USB cable.
-Assuming it reveals error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to call a pro.
+As this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
+You can detach the thermostat from its base and supply power by using a USB cable.
+In the event it displays error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician can carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician should cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
 If excess power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
-You can then contact a professional technician with the proper experience identifying and resolving electrical malfunctions.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience identifying and fixing electrical malfunctions.

 e73 – Critical

-This may be as easy as the breaker being switched off, but it could also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to speak with a local professional.
+This may be as simple as the breaker being switched off, but it may also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.